Philadelphia Community Leaders Working On Solutions To Crimes Impacting Children, Teenagers In City

 PHILADELPHIA (CBS) — Community leaders are working on solutions to crimes impacting children and area teenagers.
 They believe kids have the right to grow up safely and should settle their differences with words — not guns.

-While Dr. Dorothy Johnson-Speight says there is no concrete answer to solving the gun violence epidemic, reaching the youth is key.READ MORE: EXCLUSIVE: Philadelphia Police Officer Shot Gives Raw Look At Difficult Recovery
+While Dr. Dorothy Johnson-Speight says there is no concrete answer to solving the gun violence epidemic, reaching the youth is key.READ MORE: Lloyd Amarsingh Scheduled To Appear In Court Wednesday After Deadly Drexel Hill Shooting

 Three teens were gunned down in Philadelphia this week alone.